finestnothing/notes_collection/Projects/magic_mirror.md

 ## `= this.start_date` - `= this.finish_date`
 ## Status: `= this.status`
 ## Description
-Convert a monitor into a magic mirror
+- Convert a monitor into a magic mirror
-Display calendar, events, weather, shopping list, important notes, etc
+- Display calendar, events, weather, shopping list, important notes, etc
+- Integrate with grocy possibly?

 ## Notes